devhalls/spo-operational-scripts/README.md

 ### Monitoring with Grafana

 View your node state via Grafana dashboards makes it easy to manage your nodes.
-Once you have installed the necessary packages you can visit the dashboard.
+Once you have installed the necessary packages and configs restart your nodes and you can visit the dashboard.
 Dashboard: http://<monitor node IP>:3000
 Username: admin
 Password: admin (change your password after first login)